 - copies of the pages in your passport that show your personal information, photograph, signature, passport number, passport-issuing country, the validity period of the passport, entry stamps and whether you have permission to live in countries other than your country of origin.

-- a copy of your university’s earlier decision showing that you have been accepted for doctoral studies in Sweden
+- a copy of your place of study’s earlier decision showing that you have been accepted for doctoral studies in Sweden

-- a certificate from your supervisor or your university stating that you have studied or are still studying at doctoral level and giving the start and finish dates of your studies.
+- a certificate from your supervisor that you have studied or are still studying at doctoral level and giving the start and finish dates of your studies.

 Check that the information on the documents you send is clearly visible.
 On passport copies, the figures and characters at the top and bottom of the passport pages must also be clearly visible and legible.
 The documents should be translated into Swedish or English by an authorised translator.
 You must always send us a copy of the original document.

 If you and your family are applying at the same time, you must also enclose